Garth Brooks: Personal life

 Brooks graduated from Oklahoma State University where he starred on the track and field team in the javelin throw.
 He later completed his MBA from Oklahoma State and participated in the commencement ceremony on May 6, 2011.

 Brooks married songwriter Sandy Mahl on May 24, 1986.
 The couple had three daughters: Taylor Mayne Pearl (b.
 1992), August Anna (b.
 1994), and Allie Colleen Brooks (b.
 1996).
+In July 2013 Brooks' granddaughter was born, the first child of his daughter August.

 Brooks and Sandy separated in March 1999, announcing their plans to divorce on October 9, 2000, and filed for divorce on November 6, 2000.
 The divorce became final on December 17, 2001.

 Brooks remarried on December 10, 2005, to country singer and cookbook author Trisha Yearwood.
 Yearwood has included various recipes created or inspired by Brooks in her published works, including Garth's Breakfast Bowl, a breakfast dish including cheese and garlic tortellini.

-In July 2013, Brooks became a grandfather when August had daughter Karalynn with Chance Michael Russell.
+In June 2026, the Wall Street Journal revealed exclusively that Brooks was considering selling his back catalog, with the aim of raising about two billion dollars from any potential deal.